stemarcotti/singularity-introduction/episodes/docker-hub.md

 - Most Docker Hub pages about container images contain sections that provide examples of how to use those container images.
 - Many Docker Hub container images have multiple versions, indicated by tags.
 - The naming convention for Docker container images is: `OWNER/CONTAINER_IMAGE_NAME:TAG`
+- You can pull images from Docker Hub using both Docker and Singularity.

 ::::::::::::::::::::::::::::::::::::::::::::::::::